AustralianTechLobby/Constitution/README.md

 An application for registration of a change in the association’s name, objects or constitution in accordance with section 10 of the Act is to be made by the public officer or a committee member.

 ## 44: Custody of books etc
-Except as otherwise provided by this constitution, all records, books and other documents relating to the association must be kept in New South Wales:
+Except as otherwise provided by this constitution, all records, books and other documents relating to the association must be kept either electronically or in New South Wales:
 - at the main premises of the association, in the custody of the public officer or a member of the association (as the committee determines), or
 - if the association has no premises, at the association’s official address, in the custody of the public officer, or